.22 Air Rifles and the Law: Do You Need a Licence?

 - Start Simple: Spring air rifles are affordable and easy to maintain, making them great for beginners.

-- Join a Club: Shooting clubs offer training, ranges, and advice from experienced shooters.
+- Join a Club: Shooting clubs offer training, ranges, and advice from experienced shooters, and many reinforce the top tips for air rifle beginners such as safety, patience, and learning from more experienced members.

 - Quality Pellets: Good pellets improve accuracy and protect your barrel.